Associate Professor and Department Chair, Labour Studies

 Member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists

-An award-winning author and frequent media commentator, Kendra Coulter’s scholarship focuses on how to improve jobs and work-lives, as part of fostering solidaristic and sustainable multispecies societies.
-She is recognized globally as a path-making analyst of labour involving animals and is an expert on human-horse work, cultures, and politics.
-Her latest SSHRC-funded research focuses on how to conceptualize, expand, and create what she calls humane jobs: jobs that benefit both people and animals.
-Dr. Coulter has studied intersectional strategies for improving work in the sector, gender and public policy, and political labour.
+An award-winning author and frequent media commentator, Kendra Coulter’s scholarship focuses on how to improve jobs and work-lives.
+She is recognized globally as a leading analyst of labour involving animals and is an expert on animal cruelty investigations and humane law enforcement, animals and care work, and human-horse work, cultures, and politics.
+She is known for developing the concept of humane jobs: jobs that benefit both people and animals.

 - (2016) Animals, Work, and the Promise of Interspecies Solidarity.
 New York: Palgrave Macmillan.

 - (2014) Revolutionizing Retail: Workers, Political Action, and Social Change.
 New York: Palgrave Macmillan.
 Winner of the Canadian Association for Work and Labour Studies Book Prize, 2015.

 - (Forthcoming) Animal Labour: A New Frontier for Interspecies Justice.
 Oxford: Oxford University Press.
 Co-edited with Charlotte Blattner and Will Kymlicka.

 - (2012) Governing Cultures: Anthropological Perspectives on Political Labor, Power, and Government.
 New York: Palgrave Macmillan.
 Co-edited with William R. Schumann.